Barak-NG / Barak 8

 Naval Barak-8 is an advanced, long-range missile defense and air defense system.
 Barak-8 meets and exceeds performance of other similar defense systems, while maintaining unique advantages.
 It has a flexible dual pulse motor system provides high maneuver capability at target interception range throughout Barak-8's wide envelope.
 Low weight and small size (about half of similar systems) provides small impact on carrying ship, along with low signatures (carry, launch & flight) for high ship survivability.
 Barak-8 has safe ship carry & launch with a small missile and proven vertical launcher concept.
 The robust multi-missile coexistence and multi-target capability (supported by seeker, DL & WCS) enables operation in highly saturated operational scenarios, with a high performance warhead with a robust kill mechanism.

-Developed by IAI MBT Systems and Space Technology in association with Elta and Rafael, Israel's Armament Development Authority, the extended-range Barak-8 active radar homing missile will offer a maximum range of 70 km to 80 km.
+Developed by IAI MBT Systems and Space Technology in association with Elta and Rafael, Israel's Armament Development Authority, the extended-range Barak-8 active radar homing missile offers a maximum range of 70 km to 80 km.
 According to the Israel Navy, Barak-8 will be compatible with the Lockheed Martin Mk 41 tactical-length vertical launcher system.
 After launch, the missile will initially receive mid-course guidance updates from the MF-STAR radar.
-During the terminal phase, the missile will fire a second motor and activate its active radar seeker to home on to the target.
+During the terminal phase, the missile fires a second motor and activate its active radar seeker to home on to the target.

+The 4.5-metre long 275-kg Barak-8 missile provides effective protection from all form of aerial threats, including manned, unmanned as well as Precision Guided Weapons (PGM) up to 60 to 70-km (probably a "very conservative" figure) and a ceiling of 16-km, thanks to a dual-pulse solid rocket motor.
 Although adopting an aerodynamic configuration essentially similar to the earlier Barak-1, the extended range Barak-8 active radar homing missile will be approximately 4.5 m in length (twice the size of Barak-1) and will have a maximum range of 70-80 km.
 Barak-1 is capable of intercepting incoming missiles at close range.
-With Barak-8, we want to be able to take out surveillance aircraft or the launch platform before it has released its weapons.
+With Barak-8, IAI wanted to be able to take out surveillance aircraft or the launch platform before it has released its weapons.